remedium-ai/remedium-website/src/content/homepage/english/-index.md

 # Uncomment key values that you wan to override
 services_section:
   # enable: true # Control the visibility of this section across all services single
-  title: "Additional Services to Maximize Your Business Potential"
+  title: "Additional Services to Maximize Your Perioperative Outcome"
   # subtitle: "Our Services"

   creative_shape: # Background shape